 1. Set a timer for 10 minutes.

 4. Open your lids and look into the eyes of the person in front of you.
-Let the muscles in your face and body respond naturally to whatever is occurring in the gaze.
+Let the muscles in your face and body respond naturally to whatever is happening in the gaze.
 This isn’t a staring contest; blinking is allowed.